 - it is effective with dogs and cats of any age (including newborns), any weight and also sick, convalescing and pregnant pets

-- there is no need to wash your hands after touching it or to stop your kids from playing with their pet.
+- there is no need to wash your hands after touching it or to stop your kids from playing with their pets

 This is what you need to do

-- Bath your pet with an herbal shampoo follwed by a herbal conditioner.
+- Bath your pet with an Herbal Shampoo Followed by an Herbal Conditioner.
 A quick bath wont do the trick, the secret is to lather up your pet and leave the shampoo on for a minimum of five minutes preferably longer.
 This way all fleas and any invisible eggs and larvae which form part of the flea cycle will crack open and die.
 This is a good time to give your pet a gentle massage and to increase your bonding with him.

 It is important to bear in mind a quick bath and the use of collars or combs are not sufficient to kill off existing parasites.

-The last thing you want to do is to leave living parasites or any of their off-spring on you pet when you first attach a flea and tick tag to its collar.
-Doing this will only create a batch of parasitic larvae which will have acclimatised to the magnetic field building up around your pet and you will end up fleas on your dog which will be immune to the technology of the tags.
+The last thing you want to do is to leave living parasites or any of their off-spring on your pet when you first attach a flea and tick tag to its collar.
+Doing this will only create a batch of parasitic larvae which will have acclimatised to the magnetic field building up around your pet and you will end up with fleas on your dog, which will be immune to the technology of the Tags.

 This article and information forms part of the Carole's Doggie World Holistic Library and is presented for informational purposes only.The information is not intended to be a substitute for visits to your local vet.
 Instead, the content offers the reader information researched and written by Carole Curtis for www.carolesdoggieworld.com